nikhilbg/ExomePipeline/README.md

 ## Adding Custom Pipelines

 You can configure new pipelines by adding Snakemake rules to the Rules directory and referencing them within 'rules.json' as requirements for named pipelines by adding the name of the rule (key) to the json keys and adding the name of the pipeline requiring the rule to the list (the value) for the key.
+A new entry for the pipeline must also be added to the pulldown in the GUI--this requires that `pipeliner.py` be edited.